spsaroj/storm-demo/README.md

  **Sub Topic (subject to change)**
  * Sagar - I will do the demonstartion on worker node.
  * Susan - Demonstrate Installation and set up process.
- * Saroj - I will do demonstration on master node.
+ * Saroj - I will do demonstration on Bolt.
  * Jing - Demonstrate Architecture of Storm